Hussla/cantor-college/references.md

 ## Project Overview

 This project consists of a static HTML website for Cantor College with a companion Next.js application featuring dynamic course management.
-The website implements modern web standards with responsive design, accessibility features, and performance optimisations.
+The website implements web standards with responsive design, accessibility features, and performance optimisations.

 ---